Art of Brian Jones

 2008

-Honour Thy Labels and Thy Plastic’ : 2nd of the ‘Bent Commandments’ series by everyone's favourite bill posteress, dr.d; this loose collaboration between dr.d and Brian Jones, can now be seen outside the ‘MuTate’ show (check the archive section photos on this site to see the result).
+Honour Thy Labels and Thy Plastic’ : 2nd of the ‘Bent Commandments’ series by everyone's favourite bill posteress, dr.d; this can now be seen outside the ‘MuTate’ show.
 The exhibition is being held at the Behind the Shutters Gallery, Cordy House, 87-95 Curtain Rd., London EC2, every Fri/Sat/Sun from 21 November 1.30pm - 10pm.
 On show is a veritable cornucopia of paintings, installations, films, prints, performance and interactive media from dr.d, Inkie, Paul Insect, Remi, Shepard Fairey (Obey), members of the Mutoid Waste Company, plus many, many more.

 After consulting with groups of children from Foyle View and Green Hall schools in L'Derry, the working title of ‘The Equality Project’ has now been replaced with the final title of ‘All Together Now’.
 The works produced will be shown at the exhibition of the same title, which opens on Thurs 11th December at the Void's Community Gallery, Patrick St., L'Derry.